Your No.1 Choice For Parish Noticeboards in Efford

 Parish Notice Board Installation In Efford, Devon

 Efford (anciently Eppeford, Elforde, etc.) is an historic manor formerly in the parish of Eggbuckland, Devon, England.
 Today it has been absorbed by large, mostly post-World War II, eastern suburb of the city of Plymouth.
-It stands upon high showground above the Laira estuary of the River Plym and provides views exceeding long distances: to the north across Dartmoor, to the east and south-east across the South Hams.
-It consists predominantly of local authority and housing connection properties.
-Before this home was built on it was known as ‘The Wilds of Efford’, and was largely unspoilt countryside and marsh land.
-That a deer park may have been attached to the manor is suggested by the relic of the street name “Deer Park Drive”.
+It stands on high ground approximately 300 feet above the Laira estuary of the River Plym and provides views greater than long distances: to the north across Dartmoor, to the east and south-east across the South Hams.
+It consists predominantly of local authority and housing relationship properties.
+Before this house was built upon it was known as ‘The Wilds of Efford’, and was largely unspoilt countryside and marsh land.
+That a deer park may have been attached to the manor is suggested by the leftover of the street name “Deer Park Drive”.

 The former manor is situated upon land sloping the length of towards the River Plym and it was suggested by the Devon historian Tristram Risdon (d.1640) that its ancient state was Ebbing-Ford “of a lane through the River Plym by which it lieth”.
 A ford existed here by which travellers could cross the river at ebb tide, hence “Ebb-Ford”.
 Today much of the river has silted up and has been reclaimed and built-upon.Source